 The electrical training course industrial power distribution, facility distribution circuits, and PD basics explains that industrial plants often require a very large amount of kilovolt-amperes (kVA) to keep the facility supplied with electricity.
 To keep an industrial plant running, the facility often requires conductors, switchgear, and transformers.
 In this course, you will learn how to safely perform maintenance, adjust voltages, and protect against overloads.

-Electrical Training for Manufacturing Workforces
+Electrical and Electrical Safety Training for Industrial and Facilities Workforces

 Electric shocks can be life-threatening, but proper training and best safety practices can drastically decrease the likelihood of being injured by an electric shock.